 The Skilled Worker visa is for workers who have a skilled job offer and a certificate of sponsorship from a UK employer with a valid sponsor licence.
 The Skilled Worker visa applicant will need to gain enough points under the UK visa system.

-Tier 2 (Intra-Company Transfer) visa For employees of a multinational company who are being transferred to the business's UK branch.
+Intra-Company Transfer visa for employees of a multinational company who are being transferred to the business's UK branch.
 Applicants must have a valid certificate of sponsorship from their employer.
 There are two sub-categories:

 Long term staff

-Tier 2 (Minister of Religion) visa For workers who've been offered a job, such as missionary or minister of religion, within a religious community organisation in the UK.
+T2 Minister of Religion visa for workers who have been offered a job, such as missionary or minister of religion, within a religious community organisation in the UK.

-Tier 2 (Sportsperson) visa For elite sportspeople and coaches.
+International Sportsperson visa for elite sportspeople and coaches.
 The applicant must be recognised or endorsed by their sport's governing body.

 Skilled Worker Shortage Occupations List